StackExchange/haproxy-kubefigurator/readme.md

 # Proxy Konfigurator #

-Proxy Konfigurator creates haproxy configurations for Kubernetes services.
+Proxy Konfigurator creates haproxy configurations for Kubernetes services and uses an etcd back-end to store the configurations for consumption by load balancers.
+This allows for automatic service endpoint creation when using haproxy on-premises.
+It supports in-cluster and out-of-cluster configuration options for interacting with the Kubernetes API and supports certificate based authentication against the etcd cluster.

+Its main functionality operates in two loops:

+### Producer Loop ###

+* `haproxy-kubefigurator` watches for changes to service endpoints
+* `haproxy-kubefigurator` watches for changes to service endpoints

 ## Quick Start ##